| Overview | Schedule | Resources | Assignments | Home |

 data Color = RGBA(Num, Num, Num, Num);The value

-RGBA(r, g, b, a)
+RGBA(r, g, b, a) specifies a color with

 red, green, blue, and "alpha" components given by the numbers r, g, b, and a respectively, where each